Countries we love – Mexico

 Mexico City is actually the eight richest city in the world.

-As you can see Mexico City is a diversified city which has a lot more to offer than it appears by its reputation.
 It’s a very cultural city with several hip and alternative neighborhoods, one of the best street food in the world and it’s much greener than you might expect.

 Maybe it’s a city which wouldn’t be on your bucket list in the first place but there are amazing things to do like wandering around the neighborhood in which Frida Kahlo and Diego Rivera lived a couple of decades ago.